Reach for the STARS

 Do you ever get the feeling you could be getting more out of your contacts, both business and personal?

-Do you ever have that nagging feeling that your networking contacts should be delivering more to your bottom line?
-And there is untapped potential within it yet to be exploited?
+Perhaps you have that nagging feeling that your network should be delivering more to your bottom line and there is untapped potential within it yet to be exploited?

-There’s a relatively simple exercise that you can carry out, to help you determine what role each person in your network can play to help you reach your goal.
+There is a relatively simple exercise that you can carry out to help you determine what role each person in your network can play to help you reach your goal.
 Although not a new theory on the block, the networking STARS system still holds true today and is well worth revisiting on a periodic basis.

-The aim is to carry out a network ‘audit’ and assess each contact (whether it be Linkedin or whatever is your preferred social media platform) on an individual basis.
-Then categorise them according to what role they can play to help you reach your goal.
+The aim is to carry out a network ‘audit’ and assess each contact (whether it be Linkedin or whatever is your preferred social media platform) on an individual basis and categorise them according to what role they can play to help you reach your goal.

 There are five categories in total, as follows;